Back to all guides

 You only know your mood Use a five-box mood meter and one word.

-Your desk has one clean scrap Paste it down and write why it stayed.
+Your desk has one clean scrap Use one clean, flat scrap with a ready adhesive tab, then write why it stayed.

-10-25 seconds Make the container: paste, draw a line, draw a bar, add three dots, or place the scrap.
+Place Make one container: set the memo, draw a line or bar, add three dots, or attach the desk scrap.

-25-50 seconds Write the record: one sentence, three sensory words, one mood level, one reason, or three moments.
+Record Write one sentence, three sensory words, one mood level, one reason, or three moments.

 Journal page with a memo date card, sticky note prompt, highlighter header, and three-line journal starter